 Sodium polyacrylate itself is not irritating to the skin.
 As a polymer, it sticks together in long chains that are way too large to be absorbed through the skin.

 But some kind of sodium polyacrylate is mixed up with small amounts of acrylic acid, a leftover from the manufacturing process.

 In theory, acrylic acid in large doses could be harmful to a baby’s skin.
 But according to a 2009 report in the Journal of Toxicology and Environmental Health, there isn’t nearly enough acrylic acid in disposable diapers to raise concern.
 (The study was funded by Procter & Gamble, a major manufacturer of diapers.)
-Another side, sodium polyacrylate supplier should test the acrylic acid value and make sure it is less than 300 PPM (part per million).
+Another side, sodium polyacrylate suppliers should test the acrylic acid value and make sure it is less than 300 ppm (part per million).

 So, the conclusion is …

 Sodium polyacrylate is safe — non-toxic and free from any major safety risks.

 It can pose certain dangers if not handled properly.
 But please be sure to take notes of the following hazards and take precautions to avoid any injury or mishaps when handling sodium polyacrylate.